ddgarrett/process_images/README.md

 Taking it one step further, if you've used a smart phone or some other GPS enabled camera to take your photos, you can now create a map based on where those "best" pictures you blogged about were taken.
 Although you'll have to do some manual changes to that HTML in order to make a final product, it will contain a pin for every photo in your "best" category with links to anchors in the blogger.com posts previously created.
 You can then upload that HTML to a free github website and allow friends to view the map via a blogger.com post.

 You can see examples of all of this on my blogger.com website.
 There is even a blog post with <a href="https://www.garrettblog.com/2023/05/back-home-from-japan.html">a link to an example map.</a> If you follow that link you'll seen a screen shot of a map.
-If you click on that screen shot it will take you to <a href="https://ddgarrett.github.io/2023-04_japan_trip.html">the map itself.</a> You can even see the source for that map on <a href="https://github.com/ddgarrett/ddgarrett.github.io">my GitHub repository.
+If you click on that screen shot it will take you to <a href="https://ddgarrett.github.io/2023-04_japan_trip.html">the map itself.</a> You can even see the source for that map on <a href="https://github.com/ddgarrett/ddgarrett.github.io">my GitHub repository</a>.
 HTML uploaded to the GitHub repo named 'ddgarrett.github.io' will be served up on the URL 'ddgarrett.github.io'.

 The best part of all of this is, the Google Photo Albums, the blogger.com web page, the GitHub website and the Google Maps API are all free!
 Assuming you stay below certain limits of course.